tailhq/DynaML/docs/core/core_glm.md

 _Generalized Linear Models_ (GLM) are available in the context of regression and binary classification, more specifically in DynaML the following members of the GLM family are implemented.
-The ```GeneralizedLinearModel[T]``` class is the base of the GLM hierarchy in DynaML, all linear models are extensions of it.
+The `#!scala GeneralizedLinearModel[T]` class is the base of the GLM hierarchy in DynaML, all linear models are extensions of it.
 It's companion object is used for the creation of GLM instances as follows.

 ```scala
 val data: Stream[(DenseVector[Double], Double)] = ...